Permanent Supportive Housing

 - In July, the City received notification of a grant from the Partnership HealthPlan’s Innovation Fund as seed money toward first 60 micro-dwellings.

 - Partners on the first phase of the project are Friends of Mission as the property owner and developer.
 Woodland nonprofit agencies Fourth and Hope and Woodland Opportunity Village will operate the programs on-site.

 - Staff and partners are considering different sites and exploring other public and private funding opportunities.
 The project is estimated to cost approximately $5.5 million for the first 60 homes, an average of $95,000 per unit.

-The City and project partners prepared a comprehensive proposal for a competitive grant funding opportunity under the State’s $2 billion No Place Like Home bond program for individuals who are in need of mental health services.
+The City and project partners prepared a comprehensive proposal for a competitive grant funding opportunity under the State’s $2 billion No Place Like Home bond program for individuals who are in need of housing and mental health services.
 As required by the grant, the County submitted the application by the January 30 application deadline.
 Partners include Fourth and Hope, Friends of the Mission, and Woodland Opportunity Village and the County of Yolo.
 Our collaborative proposal seeks funding for permanent supportive housing.
 The State Department of Housing and Community Development will notify applicants of its funding decisions by the end of June, 2019.